oapicf/pinterest-sdk/clients/typescript/generated/docs/PinsApi.md

 # **pinsUpdate**
 > Pin pinsUpdate(pinUpdate)

 Update a pin owned by the \"operating user_account\". - By default, the \"operation user_account\" is the token user_account.
-Optional: Business Access: Specify an <code>ad_account_id</code> (obtained via <a href=\'/docs/api/v5/#operation/ad_accounts/list\'>List ad accounts</a>) to use the owner of that ad_account as the \"operation user_account\".
-In order to do this, the token user_account must have one of the following <a href=\"https://help.pinterest.com/en/business/article/share-and-manage-access-to-your-ad-accounts\">Business Access</a> roles on the ad_account:  - For Pins on public or protected boards: Owner, Admin, Analyst, Campaign Manager. - For Pins on secret boards: Owner, Admin.  <strong>This endpoint is currently in beta and not available to all apps. <a href=\'/docs/getting-started/beta-and-advanced-access/\'>Learn more</a>.</strong>
+Optional: Business Access: Specify an `ad_account_id` (obtained via [List ad accounts](/docs/api/v5/#operation/ad_accounts/list)) to use the owner of that ad_account as the \"operation user_account\".
+In order to do this, the token user_account must have one of the following [Business Access](https://help.pinterest.com/en/business/article/share-and-manage-access-to-your-ad-accounts) roles on the ad_account:  - For Pins on public or protected boards: Owner, Admin, Analyst, Campaign Manager. - For Pins on secret boards: Owner, Admin.  **This endpoint is currently in beta and not available to all apps.
+[Learn more](/docs/getting-started/using-beta-and-restricted-features/).**

 ### Example